matthcraig/rogobor/readme.md

 * input: 6
 * output: 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6

+The program will take the users name, and in conjunction with an entered number that is %0, will return the phrase: "Won't you be my neighbor, (name)?"
+* input: name-Fred,
+* input: number-5
+* output: Won't you be my neighbor, Fred?, Beep!, Boop!, Won't you be my neighbor?, 4, 5

 ## Setup/Installation Requirements

-* Clone repository using this link: https://github.com/mgcraig78/Roman-Numerals
+* Clone repository using this link: https://github.com/mgcraig78/rogobor
 * Go to the terminal and navigate to your desktop, using the command $ cd desktop
-* Navigate to the project folder, using the command $cd language-suggester
+* Navigate to the project folder, using the command $ cd rogobor
 * Open in a text editor (Atom, Visual Studio Code, or similar).
 For Visual Studio Code, use the command $ code .
 * To preview this project in your browser, use the terminal command $ open index.html